Steve Lukather: Musical style and equipment

-Lukather endorses Music Man guitars and has a signature model named "Luke" that incorporated his signature EMG pickup system.
-The guitar started out with only MusicMan specifications (including a Floyd Rose locking vibrato, later replaced with a vintage-style fulcrum bridge), but in 1998, the manufacturer made several customizations to the model to better fit Lukather's playing style.
+Lukather endorses Music Man guitars and has a signature model named "Luke" that incorporates his signature EMG pickup system.
+The guitar started out with only Music Man specifications (including a Floyd Rose locking vibrato, later replaced with a vintage-style fulcrum bridge), but in 1998, the manufacturer made several customizations to the model to better fit Lukather's playing style.
 Music Man also produces a Ball Family Reserve Steve Lukather Model that features an alder body with a mahogany "tone block" inlaid under the pickups, capped with a figured maple top and transparent finish.
-In 2012 a new version of the guitar called the LIII was introduced with a 3% larger but similarly contoured body, all-rosewood neck and passive pickup options (dual humbucker or single-single-humbucker) combined with an active preamp and 12-dB boost activated from a push/push tone pot. the LIII model also debuted Lukather's switch from EMG to custom DiMarzio "Transition" model pickups.
-In 2013 Lukather changed to a roasted maple neck with a rosewood fret board, citing the exceptional stability of roasted maple while touring as a factor in his decision.
-As a result, the LIII specification and production was changed to match Lukather's preference.
+In 2012, a new version of the guitar called the LIII was introduced with a 3% larger but similarly contoured body, an all-rosewood neck, and passive pickup options (dual humbucker or single-single-humbucker) combined with an active preamp and a 12-dB boost activated from a push/push tone pot.
+The LIII model also debuted Lukather's switch from EMG to custom DiMarzio "Transition" model pickups.
+In 2013, Lukather changed to a roasted maple neck with a rosewood fret board, citing the exceptional stability of roasted maple while touring as a factor in his decision.
+As a result, the LIII specification and production were changed to match Lukather's preference.
 Lukather has also been known to play Ibanez and Valley Arts guitars.
 His relationship with Ibanez and Valley Arts yielded an endorsement for a brief time in the 1980s with the release of the Ibanez Roadstar RS1010SL and Valley Arts Custom Pro Steve Lukather Signature guitars in 1984–85.
 He has played Ovation Adamas series acoustic–electric guitars.
 Starting before his 2010 All's Well That Ends Well tour, Lukather began playing and endorsing Yamaha Studio Response Technology acoustic–electric guitars.

 Information about his current equipment can be found on Lukather's website.

 Personal life

 Lukather dated singer Marie Currie in the late 70s, and they got married on November 7, 1981.
 They had two children, Tina (born May 13, 1985) and Trevor (born May 4, 1987).
-They divorced in the early 1990s.
+They divorced in 1990.
 In 1980, he collaborated with her and her twin sister on an album titled Messin' with the Boys.

 Lukather married Shawn Batten in 2002, whom he had been dating since the late 1990s.
 They had two children, Lily Rose (born September 7, 2007) and Bodhi William (born December 12, 2010).
 They divorced in 2010.

-In recent years, Lukather was in a relationship with Amber Thayer (née Peek), ex-wife of Kiss guitarist Tommy Thayer.
+Steve has stated in a Roundtable with Drew interview that he is single as of 2022.